fslaborg/FSharp.Charting/examples/contributing.md

    [on GitHub](https://github.com/fsharp/FSharp.Charting/tree/master/examples).
 If you find a bug or add a new feature, make sure you document it!

- * Images are not automatically generated - just use 'Save Image As' on a chart and add the PNG to the 'images' folder.
+ * Images are not automatically generated - just use 'Save Image As' on a chart and add the PNG to the `images` folder.

  * If you want to build the documentation, simply run the `build.fsx` script ([GitHub link](https://github.com/fsharp/FSharp.Charting/blob/master/tools/build.fsx)) which builds the documentation.

- * The final documentation will be pushed to the 'gh-pages' branch by the maintainers of the 'fsharp' repository for the library.
+ * The final documentation will be pushed to the `gh-pages` branch by the maintainers of the `fsharp` repository for the library.